Keyfactor/k8s-orchestrator/readme_source.md

 documentation for more information.

 ### K8SSecret
 The K8SSecret store type is used to manage Kubernetes secrets of type `Opaque`.
-These secrets can have any arbitrary fields, but except for the `tls.crt` and `tls.key` fields, these are reserved for the `kubernetes.io/tls` secret type.
+These secrets must contain at least one of the following keys: `tls.crt` and `tls.key` fields.
+The `tls.crt` field must contain a valid certificate and the `tls.key` field must contain the corresponding private key for the certificate.
+The `tls.crt` and `tls.key` fields may be in either PEM or DER format.
-**NOTE**: The orchestrator will only manage the fields named `certificates` and `private_keys` in the secret.
+**NOTE**: The orchestrator will only manage the fields named `tls.key` and `tls.crt` in the secret.
 Any other fields will be ignored.

 ### K8STLSSecret
 The K8STLSSecret store type is used to manage Kubernetes secrets of type `kubernetes.io/tls`.
-These secrets must have the `tls.crt` and `tls.key` fields and may only contain a single key and single certificate.
+These secrets must contain at least one of the following keys: `tls.crt` and `tls.key` fields.
+The `tls.crt` field must contain a valid certificate and the `tls.key` field must contain the corresponding private key for the certificate.
+The `tls.crt` and `tls.key` fields may be in either PEM or DER format.
+**NOTE**: The orchestrator will only manage the fields named `tls.key` and `tls.crt` in the secret.
+Any other fields will be ignored.

 ## Versioning